Plan authoring sites for cross-site publishing in SharePoint Server

 Where should the asset library be located?

 To use assets in content, authoring site collections and publishing site collections must have access to the asset library.
 The location of the asset library depends on the kind of site that you want to create, and the solution architecture.
 If the users of the publishing site can have Read permission level on the authoring site collection, the asset library can be stored on the authoring site collection.
-However, if users on the publishing site cannot have Read permission level on the authoring site collection, the asset library must be created on a separate site collection with different permission levels.
+However, if users on the publishing site can't have Read permission level on the authoring site collection, the asset library must be created on a separate site collection with different permission levels.
 For example, in an Internet scenario in which users on the publishing site have only anonymous access, the asset library should be stored on a separate site collection, in a separate web application that is configured to allow anonymous access.
 However, in an intranet scenario in which users on the publishing site can have read access, the asset library can be stored in the authoring site collection.
-When the asset library is stored in a site collection separate from both the authoring and publishing sites, make sure that you add it to the list of Suggested Browser Content Locations for the authoring site so content authors can find and insert items from the asset library into their content.
+When the asset library is stored in a site collection separate from both the authoring and publishing sites, make sure you add it to the list of Suggested Browser Content Locations for the authoring site so content authors can find and insert items from the asset library into their content.
 If you plan to use image renditions with the asset library, renditions must be enabled and configured on the site collection that hosts the images.

 Does the asset library have to be shared as a catalog?